rosspayn3/newegg-tracker/README.md

 # newegg-tracker
 Scripts that use BeautifulSoup to scrape Newegg for a given product that's in stock and below a price threshold.
-Developed on an Ubuntu-based Linux distro, not sure if this works on Windows.
+Primary development environment is an Ubuntu-based Linux distro, so there may be some issues with Windows that take a little longer to fix.

 ## Dependencies